 RMS member registration with one night's accommodation: £350

 Sunday Workshop: £50 for full day

 The meeting will be held at the University of Leeds.
-Accommodation will be provided on-site and can be booked during the registration process.
+Accommodation will be provided on-site.

 University of Leeds